tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

 $ mix test --trace
 ```

+`--trace` option also sets timeout to infinity - useful when using `IEx.pry`.

 ## run tests synchronously

 `async: true` has no effect - useful in case of race conditions.